Will Expedia & Groupon Turn Your Hotel Into A Commodity? - By Madigan Pratt

 - Social Media: Damned If You Do.
 Damned If You Dont - By Madigan Pratt

-- Messaging and The Art of Simplicity - By Alan Young President, Puzzle Partner Ltd
+- How Will Hyperlocal Data Technology Impact the Future of Guest Service and the Hotel Industry? - By Alan E. Young President, Puzzle Partner Ltd